andyl/phoenix_live_editable/README.md

        ... do something ...
     end

-LiveEditable is good for admin interfaces and applications where off-the-shelf inline editing is desirable.
-It supports multiple CSS Frameworks (Tailwind, Milligram, etc.) and field types (Text, Select, etc.) and is designed to be customized and extended.
+LiveEditable is for admin interfaces and applications where basic inline editing is desirable.
+It supports multiple CSS Frameworks (Tailwind, Milligram, etc.) and field types (Text, Select, etc.).
 LiveEditable is inspired by [X-Editable][xe].

-See the [live demo][ld] to learn more!
+Try the [online examples][ld]!

-LiveEditable is pre-alpha - not yet ready for production use.
+LiveEditable is pre-alpha - not ready for production use.

 [xe]: http://vitalets.github.io/x-editable
 [ld]: http://173.255.255.44:8080